OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-static-packaging.md

             static void Main(string[] args)
             {
-                // Create and cache hello Media Services credentials in a static class variable.
+                // Create and cache the Media Services credentials in a static class variable.
                 _cachedCredentials = new MediaServicesCredentials(
                                 _mediaServicesAccountName,
                                 _mediaServicesAccountKey);
-                // Use hello cached credentials toocreate CloudMediaContext.
+                // Use the cached credentials to create CloudMediaContext.
                 _context = new CloudMediaContext(_cachedCredentials);

                 // Encoding and encrypting assets //////////////////////